lda-project/lda/README.rst

 |pypi| |travis| |zenodo|

+**NOTE: This package is in maintenance mode.
+Critical bugs will be fixed.
+No new features will be added.**

 ``lda`` implements latent Dirichlet allocation (LDA) using collapsed Gibbs sampling. ``lda`` is fast and is tested on Linux, OS X, and Windows.